Where once we stood on Scragged Oak Hill

 Where once we stood on Scragged Oak Hill is a project using the remnants of felled trees to build ‘forest figures.’
 These talismanic forms act as a symbolic embodiment of the trees that have now gone – an arboreal haunting.

-The construction of figures in the environment creates a presence in the woods, a witness to their surroundings.
 The project’s title refers to the location of the first figure — Scragged Oak Hill — where a grove of mature hemlock trees once stood and were subsequently felled.
 Forest figure #1 (Remains of Hemlock) is made from their branches.